 Don’t commit to financing unless you have the money to make repayments.
 Use a repayment calculator to make sure you can manage the payments over the long term.

 Finally, make sure you have some kind of rainy day fund in place.
-This could even be taking out income protection or life insurance.
+This could even be in the form of taking out income protection or life insurance.

 Sometimes someone who has successfully repaid a Part 9 Debt Agreement will fall into financial hardship again.
-If this happens, the same services and solutions aren’t available, limiting your options to get out of debt.
-You cannot enter a Part 9 Debt Agreement if you have been Bankrupt or in a Debt Agreement in the previous 10 years.
+If this happens, the same services and solutions are not immediately available, limiting your options to get out of debt.
+You cannot enter a Part 9 Debt Agreement if you have been Bankrupt or in a Debt Agreement during the previous 10 years.

-Depending on your situation, you be able to reach a hardship arrangement with your creditors, you might be eligible for an Informal Debt Agreement or Bankruptcy could be your best solution.
+Depending on your situation, you might be eligible for an Informal Debt Agreement or Bankruptcy could be your best solution.
 Don’t let your debt get out of control.
 The sooner you act, the more options you will have available to you.

 Where to turn for help